Medieval Theories of Causation

 - Related Entries

 The term ‘motion’, in Aristotelian philosophy, can stand for a wide range of changes of state, and not simply changes of place (the latter is usually known as local motion).
-Aristotle's Physics is basically an exhaustive study of motion in this very wide sense.
-However, local motion is an interesting topic, and we shall start with it.
+Aristotle’s Physics is basically an exhaustive study of motion in this very wide sense.
+In this section, we will first deal with motion in general, and then with local motion.

 This critique of Aristotle’s theory of projectile motion did not come out of nowhere.
 Aristotle relied on a concept of natural motion, and that, in turn, relied on a concept of natural place: natural motion was motion towards the natural place of a body (i.e. motion downwards in the case of earth, and motion upwards in the case of fire).
 (Aristotle, Physics IV.5, 212b30–213a5) Ockham is already quite equivocal about the concept of natural place: and this is for several reasons.